berchev/terraform_aws_output/README.md

   server_id2 = i-006d3c79677ff336f

   ```
+In this way you can find easier what has been created with your code.

 ## Remove all created with Terraform
 - Type in your terminal `terraform destroy` in order to delete created terraform project